spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 To start developing your Spryker in Docker, see [Installing Spryker with Docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).
 Spryker can be run on MacOS, Linux, and Windows with WSL1 or WSL2.

-* You will want to make sure you have all of the necessary [prerequisites before installing docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html#prerequisites).
+* Make sure you have all of the necessary [prerequisites before installing docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html#prerequisites).
 * Once you have the necessary prerequisites set up, you can then [choose your installation mode with your OS](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html#installation).
 You can install docker in modes for Development, Demo, or add it to an existing project.

 #### The Deploy File